Wesley wasn’t the only church reformer who believed in emotional problems among believers. In the early sixteenth century,

 A Cognitive-behavioral Emphasis

 about the role of cognition in depression.
 One sees in this statement several cognitive errors.
-These
+These are typically emphasized

-2. Magnification – making small problems much larger than they
+– making small problems much larger than they are.

 Arbitrary Inference – coming to false conclusions from insufficient data.
 In this case, concluding that nobody else